75lb/file-set/README.md

 <a name="module_file-set"></a>
 ##new FileSet(patternList)
-Expands a list of file patterns
+Expands file patterns, returning the matched and unmatched files and directories

 **Params**